 Health, Safety, and Liability

-The NPD is committed to conducting our recreation programs and activities in a safe manner and keeping our facilities safe for everyone to enjoy.
-Park District staff members conduct more than 150 inspections each month towards this effort.
+The Northbrook Park District is committed to conducting its recreation programs and activities in a safe manner and keeping its facilities safe for everyone to enjoy.
+Park District employees conduct more than 150 inspections in parks and facilities each month.

 Lightning Detection Systems